-The Siren Platform Easy Start version comes with the Siren Platform NLP plugin preinstalled, which adds an NLP pipeline processor to enrich documents that are being ingested in Elasticsearch (by a CSV file import or by another method) with entity annotations1.
+The Siren Platform Easy Start version comes with the Siren Platform NLP plugin pre-installed.
+This adds an NLP pipeline processor to enrich documents that are being ingested in Elasticsearch, by a CSV file import or by another method, with entity annotations.

-Here, we will use it to enrich another CSV file in our demo dataset, the articles_nlp.csv file, which contains tech articles that are harvested from the Web.
+In this exercise, you use it to enrich another CSV file in our demo dataset, articles\nlp.csv, which contains tech articles that are harvested from the Web.

-The pipeline processor will take a text field and produce annotations for Named Entities (Organization, Person, Location), which are then useful to connect to the data that we already have.
+The pipeline processor takes a text field and produces annotations for Named Entities (Organization, Person, Location), which are then useful to connect to data that we already have.
 For example, connecting articles to companies or investors.